Create a Library of custom Exercises, with your own demo videos.

 - Include instructions, tips, or friendly form reminders in 'Instructions'

 Once you've included the information above, select 'Create New' to add the new exercise to your Library.
+Your athletes will be able to view your exercise library when adding or swapping exercises within their sessions.

 - Why aren't my exercise videos visible to my athletes?